-Hospital visits were limited througout Victoria's COVID-19 restrictions and long lockdowns, so we weren't able to go in and see our clients or patients face-to-face, which impeded our day-to-day responsibilities.
+Hospital visits were limited througout Victoria's COVID-19 restrictions and long lockdowns, so we weren't able to go in and see our clients or patients face-to-face,.

-However, since Australia's international and domestic borders opened back up, we have seen the Hospitals division pick back up, and more opportunities come back in.
-More international travelers and students are returning to Australia, as we return to our new normal
+However, since Australia's international and domestic borders opened back up, we have seen AusHealth Hospitals pick back up, and international travelers and students are returning to Australia, as we return to our new normal.